ShiqiHe000/Data_structure/README.md

 **9 Traverse the binary tree in preorder manner**: \<root\>\<left\>\<right\>, recursive.

 **10 Delete node in a BST tree**: Delete a node a BST tree.
 Recursive function.

+**11 Find the successor node and the predecessor node of an infix ordered BST**: two algorithms offered.